 If you love pomegranates, then you must be interested in growing them.
-Pomegranates can be grown in dry areas like in some parts of Arizona or California.
+You can grow pomegranates in dry areas like in some parts of Arizona or California.

 Health Benefits Of Pomegranate

-Pomegranates have been dubbed one of the “superfoods” because they’re packed with vitamins, minerals, and medicinal properties.
-They’re also part of scientific studies on searching for a cure to certain cancers and heart diseases.
+Pomegranates are one of the “superfoods” because they are packed with vitamins, minerals, and medicinal properties.
+They're also part of scientific studies on searching for a cure to certain cancers and heart diseases.

 How To Remove Pomegranate Seeds